Clark919/Origination-Modpack/.github/ISSUE_TEMPLATE/-bug--bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots & Logs**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots and your Minecraft console log to help explain your problem.

 **Modpack Version:**
  1.19.2 1.0.0 Beta